Are you Compliant?

-At US Tax & Financial Services provide tax advice, guidance, planning and compliance services (tax return preparation) for individuals, partnerships, corporations, trusts and estates for anyone subjected to the US tax systems, wherever they may be in the world.
-We also do UK tax compliance, along with LDF (Liechtenstein Disclosure Facility) and UK Swiss (Rubik) disclosures.
-With more than 26 years experience, we have offices in London, Zurich, Geneva and Tel Aviv, bringing expertise from KPMG, Ernst & Young, Arthur Andersen, PwC and Deloitte across a wide range of sectors.
-Whether an expat living outside the US or an American investing offshore, or whether you are investing in the United States our specialist team of cross border advisors can help you.
+US Tax & Financial Services provide tax advice, guidance, planning and compliance services (tax return preparation) for individuals, partnerships, corporations, trusts and estates for anyone subjected to the US tax system, wherever they may be in the world.
+We also prepare UK tax returns, along with LDF (Liechtenstein Disclosure Facility) and UK Swiss (Rubik) disclosures.
+With more than 25 years experience, we have offices in London, Zurich, Geneva and Jerusalem, bringing expertise from KPMG, Ernst & Young, Arthur Andersen, PwC and Deloitte across a wide range of sectors.
+Whether an expat living outside the US, an American investing offshore, or whether you are investing in the United States our specialist team of cross border advisors can help you.

 The international aspects of the US tax system are extremely complex; not only are the statutes and regulations alien to US-based firms, but the additional informational returns relating to almost all aspects of an expat’s international lifestyle are complicated and carry stiff penalties if not filed correctly.